Steel-Legionaire/ParticulateGame/README.md

 ## How to download the game:
-  Click on "Releases"
+  Click on the latest relase of Particulate under "Releases" (this will have a green box that says latest next to it)

   ![alt text](readmeImages/releases_location.png "releases_location image")

-  Click on "Particulate-1.X.jar"
+  Click on "Particulate-1.x.jar"

   ![alt text](readmeImages/release_page.png "release page image")

 ## How to run
-  Open Terminal \
+  Open Terminal

   cd into where you downloaded the .jar file (likely your Downloads folder)\
   ![alt text](readmeImages/cd_command.png "release page image")